anjaliguptagit/SearchingVIdeoDatabaseNLP/README.md

 'keywords' folder contains the algorithm for extracting the keywords from the entire video transcript.
 We are working on extracting keywords based on the time interval.

 'front_end' folder contains the files being used to design the front-end webpage using Django framework to put across queries and display results.

+'text_to_sheet.py' converts the text files into csv file to be stored in Keywords folder for further processing.